postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Signing up for an account is optional—you can use the desktop Postman app without an account if you prefer.
 Check out the [EULA](https://www.postman.com/legal/eula/), [security overview](https://www.postman.com/security), and [privacy policy](https://www.postman.com/licenses/privacy).

+> If you need assistance with your Postman account, you can contact our [support team](www.postman.com/support/) or check out our Help Center's [account FAQs](https://support.postman.com/hc/en-us/categories/115000609185-My-Account).

 ## Contents

 * [Signing up for a Postman account](#signing-up-for-a-postman-account)